 In scalene triangle ΔABC, m∠ACB> m∠ABC.
 Show that AB>AC.

-That means the assumption (that the converse is not true) is incorrect.
-That is what we will do here.
+That means the original assumption (that the converse is NOT true) is incorrect.
+And this is exactly what we will do here.

 First assume that AC>AB.
 By the Scalene Triangle Inequality, we know that if AC>AB, then m∠ABC> m∠ACB.
 This contradicts what we were given – that m∠ACB> m∠ABC.
 So AC cannot be larger than AB.

 Similarly, if we assume that AC=AB, then by the Base Angle Theorem, m∠ABC= m∠ACB, which contradicts what we were given – m∠ACB> m∠ABC.
 So AC cannot be equal to AB.

 So if AC cannot be larger or equal to AB, it must be smaller.
 And thus we have proved the converse of the Scalene Triangle Inequality.